wharfkit/website/src/lib/docs/Utilities/ResourceProvider.md

 }
 ```

+### Transaction Modifications

+Each successful request to a resource provider API endpoint will modify the original transaction that was submitted.
+This modification could be for a number of reasons, including:

+- A [noop action](/docs/utilities/resource-provider-spec#the-noop-action) was prepended to the actions array to make the resource providers account the [first authorizer](/docs/utilities/resource-provider-spec#only-billing-the-first-authorizer) to cover both CPU and NET resource costs of the transaction.
+- A token transfer action using a separate contract was appended to the transaction for the resource provider to collect a fee for the service being provided to the end user.
+- A RAM purchase action was appended to the transaction to purchase additional RAM resources from the network that will be allocated to the users account.

+Additional transaction modifications not covered here may also be included based on the requirements of the resource provider.
+The SDKs and clients processing these modified requests can optionally validate these new actions on behalf of the user, to ensure the resource provider meets the standards set by the application developer.

 ## Use Cases

-The standard offers use cases for a number of different types of entities that may which to provide network resources to users of specific applications and/or blockchains.
-A few examples of these potential use cases are:
+The Resource Provider specification offers use cases for a number of different types of entities that may which to provide network resources to users of specific applications and/or blockchains.

+A few examples of potential use cases are:

 - Applications which will cover costs of users performing actions with their smart contract.
 - Infrastructure providers who wish to provide services to anyone using a for-profit model.
 - Network operators who need to provide limited free resources for any transaction.
 - Wallet software to improve UX for their users and create a revenue stream.

+The methods defined in this specification have broad potential beyond these use cases defined above and may be implemented by any party in which resource management becomes a barrier to adoption.

 ## Implementations

+The Resource Provider model has been in use now since 2020 utilizing this Revision 1 specification.
+As this list continues to grow, pull requests to this documentation are welcome to help expand and illustrate its usage throughout the Antelope ecosystem.

 ### Application/SDKs

-A [TransactPlugin](#) has been released for the Wharf [Session Kit](#) which can be used to automatically request resources for transactions.
+A dedicated [TransactPlugin](/docs/session-kit/plugin-transact) has been released for the Wharf [Session Kit](/docs/session-kit) which can be used to automatically request resources for transactions on behalf of any user.
 This plugin utilizes the API specification outlined in this document to request that transactions be covered by a resource provider.

 [https://github.com/wharfkit/transact-plugin-resource-provider](https://github.com/wharfkit/transact-plugin-resource-provider)

-This plugin can be dropped in to any application utilizing Wharf, and configured to access a resource provider at a given URL.
-By default the resource provider plugin defaults to the Fuel API endpoints provided by [Greymass](https://www.greymass.com/products).
+This plugin can be included in any application utilizing Wharf and configured to access a specific resource provider by providing its URL.
+By default this resource provider plugin defaults to the Fuel API endpoints provided by [Greymass](https://www.greymass.com/products).

 ### Resource Providers

 A number of deployments of following this standard exist within the Antelope ecosystem, many of which are used only for specific applications and some of which are general purpose for any application to make use of.

-The general purpose resource providers are listed below:
+The general purpose resource providers compatible with all applications are listed below:

 - Fuel: Available for EOS, Telos, WAX